banisterious/obsidian-custom-selected-word-count/README.md

 ## Usage

-1. Select text in any view mode
+1. Select text in any view mode or Canvas card
 2. Access the text analysis:
     * Use the command palette and search for "Count Selected Words"
     * Click the ribbon button (if enabled)